What is a Trust?

 - Discretionary Trust- This gives the Trustees complete discretion over the application of Trust capital and income for a range of beneficiaries.
 Income can also be added to capital rather than paid out if desired.

 When might you want to use a Trust?

 - When leaving a legacy in a Will or a more substantial inheritance to minor beneficiaries eg children or grandchildren

 - To protect assets from the risk of divorce

 - To protect assets from the risk of nursing home fees

 - To provide for someone who may not be good with money or cannot manage their own affairs, e.g because of incapacity.

-- To maintain an element of control over how money is spent and when and/or whether assets are sold or passed on especially in the case of farms and private company shares.
+- To maintain an element of control over how money is spent and when and/or whether assets are sold or passed on especially in the case of land, farms and private company shares.